 Find out their cover designs and see ways you can use this to inspire your own designs.

-As much as possible, while writing and getting set to publish a poetry book, be sure you’re not copying others totally.
+As much as possible, while writing and getting set to publish a poetry book, be sure you’re not copying other authors.
 Make your work stand out.

 Choose a Publishing Platform